 Fujifilm X70 versus Fujifilm X-E3

-The Fujifilm X70 and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2017.
+The Fujifilm X70 and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in January 2016 and September 2017.
 The X70 is a fixed lens compact, while the X-E3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The X70 has a resolution of 16 megapixel, whereas the X-E3 provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X70 and the Fujifilm X-E3.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X70 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X70 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably larger (24 percent) than the Fujifilm X70.
 In this context, it is worth noting that neither the X70 nor the X-E3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens build in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-E3 and their specifications in the Fujinon X Lens Catalog.